What Happens If You Stop Paying Timeshare Maintenance Fees?

 If you own through Wyndham and want to stop paying timeshare maintenance fees or can't pay your fee then you're in luck!
 Wyndham Resorts offers the Wyndham Cares program for this very reason!

-While you probably won't get sued if you stop paying maintenance fees on your timeshare, it is possible to be sued if you don't pay your maintenance fee so it's really not a good idea not making your payments on time if you can help it to prevent having to get a good lawyer and pay drastic legal fees.
+While you probably won't get sued if you stop paying maintenance fees on your timeshare, it is possible to be sued for non payment of your maintenance fee.
+It's really not a good idea not making your payments on time if you can help it to prevent having to get a Good Lawyer.

 The best thing that you can do is not to stop paying your timeshare fees, but your fee to the resort on time if at all possible to avoid the consequences of not paying your fees.
 If you absolutely can't make your maintenance fee payments on time, there is a solution so you don't have to stop paying your timeshare fee payments.